wheeler/markdown/codemod/blog/jscodeshift-getting-started.md

    $ jscodeshift -t script/jscodeshift/my_transform.js frontend/javascripts/components/**/*.jsx
    ```

    > **NOTE**: `/**/` is glob notation for "any amount of subdirectories".
 This won't work by default in Mac terminals.
 Apple doesn't like GPL3 so they haven't upgraded bash versions since 2007.
 That old version doesn't support `**` (it treats it as just two `*` wildcards back to back and you'll only match files at exactly one folder depth, no more no less).
-You can work around this by installing a modern bash, running it in the normal terminal, then running your command.
+You can work around this by installing a modern bash, running that bash, configuring globstar on, then running your command.
    >
    > ```shell
    > $ brew install bash